mister-simon/sibot/readme.md

 [Add Sibot to your server?](https://discordapp.com/oauth2/authorize?client_id=185587594673782794&scope=bot) (Note - They're likely to only be live when I'm working on 'em.)

+## Make it your own?

+-   Feel free to clone this repo and tinker with it however you like.
+-   I'm just working on this for fun, so don't expect it to suit your needs.
+-   If you do make it do something cool though, I guess send a pull request this way?

 ## Setup

 1. `npm i`